ShortyCM/3D-Printing-Threads-For-Fusion/README.md

+Here's a python script I've come up with in an attempt to handle modelled threads for 3D printing to try to compensate for the nature of that manufacturing method.
+As anyone familiar with 3D printing will tell you, printing threads can be kind of hit and miss.
+A lot of the time you're better off chasing the printed threads with a tap or die to clean them up, as leaving them as they came off the printer means you have to deal with some relatively poor tolerances.
+And that usually means things might have trouble fitting, most particularly when both the male and female parts are printed.
+This isn't perfect, but so far I've found it to be pretty helpful at not having to mess around with threads after printing to clean them up.
+Sometimes the compensation provided by this script is enough all on its own, and as threads get smaller it can help to combine this compensation with variable layer heights in the slicer.
+(For example, a 0.5 mm thread pitch printed with the standard 0.2 mm layer height could have the threads skip past each other with a little bit of pressure, but using variable layer heights solves this.
+The 0.5 mm threads work as intended in that case.
+You'll likely have less issues with your threads if you use variable layer heights regardless of the thread pitch, anyway.)
+I've been having good luck with my Bambu Labs X1-Carbon and this script for the last little while, and figured others might also find it helpful.

+The script looks in your Windows user\appdata directory to find the directory where Fusion 360 stores its thread definitions files.
+Since new updates to the app mess around with this folder structure, and the threads definition files, it contains some code to find the right spot, so it should continue to work as new updates are released.
+Just run it again after an app update.
+Once it finds the definitions it reads all the xml files in the directory and creates copies with some offsets applied according to thread pitch to help compensate for the printing process.
+This leaves the originals as they were, only creating new files to go alongside them.
+If this is not the first time you've run it, perhaps you've edited the offset coefficient and need to regenerate, it first deletes any old "-3Dprinting" copies, and then generates the new files.
+Once you fire up Fusion 360 you'll find the threads dialog dropdown now contains the usual threads selections, as well as copies for 3D printing.

 While testing this I first tried just using a single offset for all the threads, but that didn't work very well at all.
 Smaller thread pitches don't seem to need as much compensation as larger pitches do.
 And at a certain point there also doesn't seem to be any need to continue using more and more compensation.
 So I've made it use smaller offsets for smaller thread pitches, and as